 If you answered yes to any of these questions, you may have experienced workplace sexual harassment.

-It may be confusing for workers to determine if something they have experienced is workplace sexual harassment or even violence.
-Often behaviour that is sexual harassment is dismissed as just part of the job, especially in workplaces where sexual harassment is common.
+It may be confusing for workers to determine if something they have experienced is, in fact, workplace sexual harassment or even violence.
+Behaviour that is sexual harassment is often dismissed as just part of the job.
+This is especially the case in workplaces where sexual harassment is common.

 There are some common elements of workplace sexual harassment regardless of which laws, policies or agreements cover the situation.

-The common elements of workplace sexual harassment are:
+The common elements of workplace sexual harassment are that:

 The term sexual harassment covers a wide range of behaviours.
 A single incident or series of incidents can be sexual harassment.